Sagar-Kap/SagarKapoor.EU/content/posts/headless-ubuntu-boot-pi4-from-usb.md

 ### Can you boot from a USB drive?

-If you have been a Raspberry Pi enthusiast then you must have faced this dilemma, whether to keep using the SD card or to use a USB drive to boot the OS of your choice from.
+If you have been a Raspberry Pi enthusiast then you must have faced this dilemma, whether to keep using the SD card or to use a USB drive to boot the OS of your choice.
 There is a workaround for the older versions.
 But with Raspberry Pi 4 you can install the OS on your USB, plug it into your Pi and you are good to go!

 For those of you that are not long term enthusiasts and have just got hold of a brand new Raspberry Pi 4, here is a short and sweet guide on setting up your Raspberry Pi and getting it up and  running into the Pi-verse.